Figure 1: Attributes Employers Seek on a Candidates Resume

 Is the internship program a class?

 Yes.
 English 494 and 494IP are the courses you enroll in to join the program.
 The two classes, combined, are worth three units of college credit.
-The class meets for three weeks at the beginning of the semester and once at the end of the semester.
-Students also attend two individual conferences with the internship class instructor—one before the start of the semester to identify internship opportunities and a second conference at mid-term.
-At the end of the semester, students submit a final portfolio and do a brief presentation.
+Students attend two individual conferences with the internship class instructor, there are short check-in assignments and some professional development assignments required (i.e. creating a resume and cover letter), and students submit a final portfolio at the end of the semester.

 Are there any prerequisites?